Altfinch/altfinch.github.io/laas/api_for_lsp/create_applicant.md

     "message": "Bad Request",
     "data": null,
     "errors": {
+        "first_name": [
+            "Only allows alphabets",
+            "can't be blank"
+        ],
+        "last_name": [
+            "Only allows alphabets",
+            "can't be blank"
+        ],
+        "mobile": [
+            "is not a number",
+            "can't be blank",
+            "is the wrong length (should be 10 characters)" ],
         "aadhaar_number": [
             "is not a number",
             "can't be blank",
             "is the wrong length (should be 12 characters)" ],
+        "pan_number": [
+            "Invalid PAN number",
+            "can't be blank"
+        ],
         "date_of_birth": [
             "Date needs to be in YYYY-MM-DD",